selinaerhabor/ucfd-milestone-project/README.md

 ### 2.1.1 [Home] Page and Standard Features:
 *	**Navigation Bar** - allows users to navigate through the website.
 This navigation bar is available on all the pages of the website and also on all forms of screen sizes.
 On smaller screen sizes the navigation bar is collapsed/minimised to save space on smaller screen sizes.
 When clicked, the burger icon on the right top end of the screen will then expand the list of the different pages of the website vertically downwards.
 *	**Subscribe Features** - users are welcomed to subscribe to The Kinks' Newsletter if they would like to.
 Clicking the "Subscribe" button opens up a form which allows users to fill in their details (email, first name and last name) on the website.
 Users are redirected to "Thanks for Subscribing" page upon successful completion.
 When user hovers the cursor over the "Subscribe" button, it changes gradually from light orange background with grey text to a red background with white text and returns back to the original state when cursor is removed from button.
+On smaller screens the Subscribe text on button changes to the Pen Square Font Awesome icon.
 *	**Footer** - consists of links to The Kinks’ social media channels (Facebook, Twitter and YouTube) and legal documentation on privacy policy, terms & conditions for website usage and Frequently Asked Questions for Store help.
 When user hovers the cursor over the social media channel icons, the icons gradually increase in size to 45px from medium blue to a light blue colour and returns back to its original state when the cursor is removed from the button.
 Similarly, when the user hovers the cursor over the footer text links such as Privacy Policy, the link changes from medium blue to a lighter blue colour, but no size change and returns to original state when cursor is removed.
 The hover effects have been achieved using `:hover` extension for styling the buttons in style.css.
+*   **Website Icon** - the chosen website icon is a guitar, because The Kinks influenced 1960s rock music greatly through their guitar sounds.
-*   **Font** - The style of the "[Fjalla One]" font makes letters appear tall and thin especially when in uppercase.
+*   **Font** - The font style [Fjalla One], makes letters appear tall and thin especially when in uppercase.
 This font style works well with The Kinks' brand and has been used as the chosen font to maintain the style of the brand across the website.

 ### 2.1.2 [About] Section:
 *	**Embedded Video** - A YouTube embedded video, visible and responsive across all screen sizes and is the only video present on this website.
 The video gives an overview on the biography of The Kinks including interview with some of the band members and their team.
 The length of the video is approximately just under nine minutes.